niloo13/CodePulse-Frontend/README.md

-# CodePulse-Frontend - Angular Frontend
+# CodePulse - Angular Frontend

 ## Introduction
 This project is an Angular-based frontend application designed to interact with a corresponding ASP.NET Core Web API.
 It includes features such as authentication using JWT tokens, role-based authorization, and complex state management with RxJs.